gaehlerm/SoftwareEngineering/README.md

 “Premature optimization is the root of all evil” - Donald Knuth

-// mention that for online stores and websites, performance is crucial.
-But it has not that much to do with programming as we learn it here.
-It is more about performance of the servers and inter-process communication -> 97 things every programmer should know, chapter 41

 One of the most overestimated topics in programming is performance.
 This has historic reasons.
 Computers used to be extremely slow and expensive.
 Thus, it was worth spending a lot of time improving every bit of your algorithm.
 Back in the days, low level languages like Fortran or even Assembler allowed you to do so.
 But the performance of computers had been growing exponentially for the last 50 years while the prices dropped as well.
 Modern programming languages like python are not focusing on performance anymore.
 But rather on usability.
 Simply because it is more important to write readable code, rather than fast code.

 As we have learned the main goals of a software engineer are creating value for the customer, writing code that is easy to understand, correct and well covered with tests.
 Performance is not a main goal.
 It is hardly ever an issue if the code is not optimized for performance.
 Hardly anyone cares about optimization anymore.
-You may only start optimizing your code if it creates value for your customer.

 Let’s say you start writing one of the few applications that you assume needs performance.
 You’re a bit lost at which point in time you should start optimizing the code.
 Right from the beginning?
 Should you plan your algorithms such that they will be faster?
 How should you proceed?

 First of all, it is not recommended to optimize the code at all.
-In fact, it is best to ignore the performance topic all together.
+In fact, it is best to ignore the performance topic for the time being.
 Write your code with the usual test – code – refactor work cycles.
 The result will be code that is, at least in theory, modular, stable, easy to understand and well tested.
 Code that meets all your requirements, except for performance.

-Is this really the case, was performance really an issue?
+Is this really the case, that performance was an issue?
 You had this feeling that you had to write highly optimized code.
 But you didn’t know for sure.
 And now is the time to test your assumption.
 If you have to run your code only once and it takes 2 days, run it over the weekend.
 Spending hours for optimization would be wasted time.

 If your code takes an hour to run and you use it every day it is worth getting a profiler to check the bottle necks of your code.
 Pretty much all code that you’ll ever see has very few bottle necks.
-Usually it’s some fancy calculation on a huge data structure.
+Usually it’s some fancy calculation on a huge data structure that scales worse than O(N\*log(N)).
 This is going to be the one and only point where you’ll have to optimize.
 As you have written great code, it is very easy to find this bottle neck using a profiler.
 For example, it turns out to be custom written Fourier transformation operating on a list with 10’000 elements.
 So, as you start reading through that code, you realize that the algorithm you have implemented scales with N^2.
 Such bad scaling is usually inacceptable.
 You ask the internet for advice.
 You find Fourier transform libraries that scale with N*log(N).
 As your code is well structured you can just remove your own Fourier transform function call, tweak your data structure a little and use the library you found.
 Now your code runs within seconds.
 Done.

 Finally, there are indeed some cases where you have to plan the software from scratch and focus on optimization.
 But these are very rare.
-These are mostly simulation software, games or infrastructure code for huge server farms where not only performance but also energy consumption it a major concern.
+These are mostly simulation software, games, websites containing a lot of data, or infrastructure code for huge server farms where not only performance but also energy consumption it a major concern.
 If the code can be parallelized it will become much more complicated as this is an additional complexity when designing data structures and algorithms.
 As a very rough rule of thumb, it takes twice the amount of time to write parallel code compared to linear code.
 There is a lot to learn if you want to write high performance code.
 But you won’t be alone.
 You’ll be working in a team where every single team member knows way more about parallel programming than I do.

 There are many small things you can do for optimizing your code like manual loop unrolling.
 Keep your hands away!
 The performance gains are negligible.
 And if you are working with a compiled language, the compiler can optimize such things much better than you do.
 Only improve major algorithms.
 Especially those that scale better.

 # 31. Comments

 Comments are a very double-edged sword.
 While they may be useful at times, they are also a liability.
-You always have to make sure you keep them up to date as any piece of documentation.
+You always have to make sure you keep them up to date as you have to any piece of documentation.
 Additionally comments tend to be a remedy to fix bad code.
 And this is certainly not what comments are supposed to do.

 ## Bad comments